 Such information is incredibly valuable in creating an accurate profile of what kind of purchases might interest a visitor.
 If they’re using a device that has a 6-inch screen, then they’ll be shown ads designed to cater to that size.
 Similarly, if they’re using iOS, they’ll be shown ads that are personalized for Apple product users.

 Now that it’s clear what tracking cookies are used for, the different kinds of cookies, and what information is stored as a result, it is important to know what users’ rights are related to these.
 In other words, what does the law say about them?

 Since there are different data protection laws and regulations around the world, read about what some of the major regulations around the world have to say regarding tracking cookies below:

-The consent requirements are same for both the use of first and third-party cookies since both are able to identify individuals and build user profiles.
-Such consent must be freely-given, informed, specific and unambiguous.
+The consent requirements are the same for both the use of first and third-party cookies since both are able to identify individuals and build user profiles.
+Such consent must be freely-given, informed, specific, and unambiguous.

 The California Consumer Privacy Act (CCPA) took a different approach than the GDPR on the subject of cookies.
 Under the CCPA, websites are allowed to install non-essential cookies and similar tracking technologies without user’s consent provided they have informed the users about the use of such technologies and provided them an opportunity to opt-out of the sale of their personal information.

 Brazil’s data protection law known as Lei Geral de Proteção de Dados Pessoais (LGPD) came into effect in August 2020 after being signed into law the previous year.
 This legislation requires websites to be a lot more proactive in informing and educating their customers about their cookie policies.
 It follows an opt-in consent model, i.e, requires websites to obtain user’s consent before installing any non-essential cookies or similar tracking technologies.